rChrisb/holbertonschool-low_level_programming/variables_if_else_while/README.md

 - All your code should be in the main function
 ---------------------------------------------------------------------------------
 ### <p align=center>`7.
 Smile in the mirror`</p>
+Write a program that prints the lowercase alphabet in reverse, followed by a new line.

+- You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+- All your code should be in the main function
+- You can only use putchar twice in your code
 ---------------------------------------------------------------------------------
 ### <p align=center>`8.
 Hexadecimal`</p>
 ---------------------------------------------------------------------------------